Absorptive capacity: Zahra and George's model

-Potential Absorptive Capacity
+Potential absorptive capacity

 Zahra and George presented the potential absorptive capacity is made of two elements.
-First there is knowledge acquisition which “refers to a firm’s capability to identify and acquire externally generated knowledge that is critical to its operations.”
-Second, there is assimilation capability which “refers to the firm’s routines and processes that allow it to analyze, process, interpret and understand the information obtained from external sources.”
-“Potential absorptive capacity makes the firm receptive to acquiring and assimilating external knowledge.”
+First there is knowledge acquisition which "refers to a firm's capability to identify and acquire externally generated knowledge that is critical to its operations".
+Second, there is assimilation capability which "refers to the firm's routines and processes that allow it to analyze, process, interpret and understand the information obtained from external sources".
+"Potential absorptive capacity makes the firm receptive to acquiring and assimilating external knowledge."

-Realized Absorptive Capacity
+Realized absorptive capacity

-Realized absorptive capacity is made up of transformation capability on one hand that can be defined as “a firm’s capability to develop and refine the routines that facilitate combining existing knowledge and the newly acquired and assimilated knowledge.”
+Realized absorptive capacity is made up of transformation capability on one hand that can be defined as "a firm's capability to develop and refine the routines that facilitate combining existing knowledge and the newly acquired and assimilated knowledge".
 On the other hand, realized absorptive capacity is also made of the exploitation capability of a firm which is basically the capacity of a firm to apply the newly acquired knowledge in product or services that it can get financial benefit from.
-“Realized absorptive capacity is a function of the transformation and exploitation capabilities.”
+"Realized absorptive capacity is a function of the transformation and exploitation capabilities."

 Zahra and George go on to suggest a series of indicators that can be used to evaluate each element of absorptive capacity.